cypress-io/cypress-documentation/source/ja/guides/guides/debugging.md

 {% imgTag /img/guides/debugging-subject.png "Debugging Subject" %}

 Use {% url `.debug()` debug %} to quickly inspect any (or many!) part(s) of your application during the test.
-You can attach it to any Cypress chain of commands to have a look at the system's state at that moment.
+You can attach it to any Cypress chain of commands to have a look at the system's state at that Moment.js.

 # Using the DevTools